itikadi/kPPA-CART/README.md

-# KPPACart
+# kPPA-CART (kurtosis-based Projection Pursuit Analysis augmented with Classification and Regression Trees)

-This package adds iterative kPPA with classification and regression trees as described in Bong et al. (2025); *Nucleic Acids Research*; https://doi.org/10.1093/nar/gkaf844.
+Here, we implement kurtosis-based projection pursuit analysis (kPPA) augmented with classification and regression trees (CART) as an approach to deal with -omics data exhibiting small effect sizes and low feature intensities.
+We specifically employ kPPA-CART to integrate and visualize data deriving from the most common -omics platforms: transcriptomics by RNA-sequencing (RNA-seq), epigenomics by DNA methylation chips or bisulfite sequencing, and proteomics by reverse-phase protein arrays (RPPA) or mass spectrometry (MS).
+This package is described in Bong et al. (2025); *Nucleic Acids Research*; https://doi.org/10.1093/nar/gkaf844.

 ## Installation

-You can install the package directly from GitHub using the `devtools` package.
+You can install the package directly from GitHub using `devtools`.
 First, ensure you have `devtools` installed by running:

 ```R
 install.packages("devtools")